MaxIV-KitsControls/lib-maxiv-tangosmoketest/README.md

 ### Jenkins ###

-In order to use Jenkins built-in features for displaying test results it's a good idea to add "--junitxml=result.xms" as argument to py.test and add a post-build action to publish the test report "results.xml".
-This will add some nice graphs and a test result browser thingy to the job.
+In order to use Jenkins built-in features for displaying test results, add "--junitxml=result.xms" as argument to py.test, and a JUnit post-build action to publish the test report "results.xml".
+This will add a nice graph and a test result summary to the project.

+Installing the "AnsiColor" plugin to Jenkins makes the test output a bit more pleasant.
+The AnsiColor plugin also needs to be enabled for each job.
+However it seems like pytest by default turns off coloring when not running interactively, so add the flag "--color=yes".